nvaccess/nvda/projectDocs/issues/githubIssueTemplateExplanationAndExamples.md

 #### Does the issue still occur after you run the COM Registration Fixing Tool in NVDA's tools menu?

-COM DLL files, which i.e. the IAccessible COM interface depends on, can get unregistered after installing and uninstalling different programs on a computer.
+COM DLL files, which the IAccessible COM interface depends on, can get unregistered after installing and uninstalling different programs on a computer.
 The consequence is that NVDA in certain cases does not work properly.
 Specifically, it reports "unknown" when trying to navigate websites or fails to switch between focus